abhi195/algorithm-patterns-primer/src/docs/randomize-algorithms/reservoir-sampling.md

 - Having iterated up to the index 5 (where the last `30` is), randomly give an index among `[1, 3, 4, 5]` which are indices of `30` - the max value by far.
 Each index should have a `1/4` chance to get picked.
 - Having iterated through the entire array, randomly give an index among ``[8, 9]`` which are indices of `62` - the max value by far.
 Each index should have a `1/2` chance to get picked.

-This could again be solved in same way we solved above random pick index.
-There we had fixed target `t`.
+This could again be solved in the same way we solved above random pick index.
+There we had a fixed target `t`.
 Here our target changes as we see bigger then current max element.
-We make that element as our max element(or target) and continue same algorithm.
+We make that element as our max element(or target) and continue using the same algorithm.

 ```python
 def randomPickMaxIndex(stream):